JustinInCoding/HIITFit/README.md

 - If you want to customize how the button action triggers with gestures, you can use PrimitiveButtonStyle instead of ButtonStyle
 - Internally, @ViewBuilder takes in up to ten views and combines them into one TupleView.
 A tuple is a loosely formed type made up of several items. (for old api like 13.0)
 - @ViewBuilder has ten buildBlock(...) methods and, depending on how many contained views there are, calls the appropriate method.
 Have you ever tried to add more than ten views in a VStack?
 Because there are only ten methods for building up views in ViewBuilder, you’ll get a compile error: Extra argument in call. (for old api like 13.0)
+- use @ViewBuilder to create custom Container View with styles background

 ## Key Points
 - The Xcode window has Navigator, Editor and Inspectors panes, a Toolbar and a Debug Area, plus a huge number of Settings.